TobiasUllrich/Django-ChatApp/README.txt

 [1.]
 You can register
 [2.]
 You can login if you are registered
 -Then: You can post a message into the chat
 [3.]
-If you are logged in you can logout
+After logging in you can also logout